Deterministic Discrete Denoising: Herding-Based Denoising

+where $\bm{p}_{t-1}=p_\theta(\bm{x}_{t-1}\mid \bm{x}^{(1:L)}_t, t)$ denotes the probability vector of the categorical distribution obtained from the model prediction.
+Since the transition probability is time-dependent, the current probability vector $\bm{p}_{t-1}$ is taken into account when selecting the new sample $\bm{x}_{t-1}$ in Eq.~(\ref{eq:denoise-argmax}), as opposed to the original herding update in Eq.~(\ref{eq:categorical-argmax}).

-To mitigate chattering of the discrete states, we introduce a delayed-switching mechanism with a margin $\delta>0$: the sample $\bm{x}_{t-1}$ is kept equal to $\bm{x}_t$ unless another candidate in the argmax step exceeds the objective value for $\bm{x}_t$ by at least $\delta$.
+Additionally, we introduce a delayed-switching mechanism with a margin $\delta>0$ to mitigate excessive switching of the discrete state variable, by modifying Eq.~(\ref{eq:denoise-argmax}) as follows:

+That is, the sample $\bm{x}_{t-1}$ remains the same as $\bm{x}_t$ unless another candidate exceeds the objective value by at least $\delta$.
+A pseudocode of this algorithm is provided in \cref{alg:denoise}.

+This herding-based system reduces the cumulative discrepancy $\sum_{\tau=t}^{T-1} (\bm{p}_\tau-\bm{x}_\tau)$ compared with stochastic sampling, thereby yielding a sample sequence that reflects transition probabilities more faithfully.
+The boundedness and $O(T^{-1})$ discrepancy bound, inherited from the original herding system, are proved in Section \ref{sec:bounded}.

-The algorithm is entirely deterministic; the only source of randomness arises from the initialization of $(\bm{x}_T, \bm{w}_T)$, which is chosen randomly from the uniform distribution on $\mathcal{V}\times[0,1]^K$.
-By iterating the update rules, the algorithm induces a mapping from a pure noise $(\bm{x}^{(1:L)}_T, \bm{w}^{(1:L)}_T)$ to a sample $(\bm{x}^{(1:L)}_0, \bm{w}^{(1:L)}_0)$, which constitutes a piecewise isometry.
-Unlike the mapping defined by ODE flows in continuous diffusion models, it is not one-to-one and the probability mass is preserved piecewise.
-In other words, small perturbations in the weight vector persist unless they alter the argmax; however, once the generated sample changes, they cause a drastic shift in the trajectory of the dynamics, reflecting the weakly chaotic behavior with zero Lyapunov exponents almost everywhere.
+As the proposed denoising algorithm is entirely deterministic, the only source of randomness arises from the initialization of $(\bm{x}_T, \bm{w}_T)$, which is drawn randomly from the uniform distribution on $\mathcal{V}\times[0,1]^K$.
+Through the iterative updates, the algorithm induces a mapping from a pure noise $(\bm{x}^{(1:L)}_T, \bm{w}^{(1:L)}_T)$ to a sample $(\bm{x}^{(1:L)}_0, \bm{w}^{(1:L)}_0)$, which constitutes a piecewise isometry.
+Unlike the mapping defined by ODE flows in continuous diffusion models, this mapping is not one-to-one, and the probability mass is preserved piecewise.
+In other words, small perturbations in the weight vector persist unless they alter the argmax.
+Nevertheless, once the generated sample changes, these perturbations cause a drastic shift in the trajectory, reflecting the weakly chaotic dynamics.

-The time-dependent herding system introduced here can be regarded as a natural extension of the $\Delta\Sigma$-modulator \citep{Inose1962,Inose1963} and the error diffusion algorithm \citep{Adler2003}, which have long been studied in engineering fields such as signal and image processing.
+The time-dependent herding system introduced here converts a $K$-dimensional real-valued sequence $\{\bm{p}_t\}$ into a one-hot discrete sequence $\{\bm{x}_t\}$.
+In this sense, it can also be viewed as a multidimensional extension of 1-bit analog-to-digital (A/D) converters that represent continuous signals using discrete binary signals, as exemplified by the $\Delta\Sigma$-modulator \citep{Inose1962,Inose1963} and the error diffusion algorithm \citep{Adler2003}, which have long been studied in engineering fields such as signal and image processing.